meinert/jarjar-newsfeed/README.md

 1. Applied Material Design System
 1. Made the layout responsive
 1. Added heading to updates
-1. Added dialog with form and input validation for adding new update
+1. Added dialog with form and input validation for adding new update or comment
 1. Setup of linting and formatting + applying it to the code
 1. Created generic sortOrderUtil that can sort by any property descending or ascending
+1. Option to leave a rating on updates and comments

 Welcome to this React project.
 Before you lies the bare basics to implement your own Jar Jar Newsfeed.
 Your app should: